sentrisentri/hawkshot/README.md

 # Hawkshot
-Outdated (doesn't support new naming scheme) discord bot that tracks League of Legends games and sends them to a server
+Discord bot that tracks League of Legends games and sends them to a server
 ## Todo

 - [x] Add guild support